by Andrew J. McCann

 Eddie wonders why he doesn’t do it himself.

 “Well, that’s a good example, ” replies Mark.
 “Many factories eliminate set-up men and have operators lay out the machine themselves.
 Imagine the productivity hit if we did that in Zenith.”

 Pressfield is out in front of his fellow empty chairs and cannot see their reactions.
-The group in front looks mystified, like cavemen having the wheel explained to them for the first time.
+He doesn’t seem to notice the mystified faces of the audience, like cavemen having the wheel explained to them for the first time.
 Eddie is one of the first to feel a difference, to sense that the meeting is breaking from the program-of-the-month club.
 Behind Pressfield, the implications are equally clear and the three men struggle for a way to interrupt gracefully.
 Barston, the seasoned politic, beats his blue collar equivalents to it.
 In a voice so low the men lean forward to hear, he addresses Pressfield.

 “Mark, you know that would entail careful consideration by the union and a major rewrite of the contract.
 While those are exactly the issues we want to consider, we don’t want to give folks the impression that we’re jumping the gun.”